 Alcohol detox is a medically supervised process that helps clear all alcohol out of the body’s system.
 If alcohol use has been a long-term problem, it will help the person safely get through alcohol withdrawal symptoms.
-The main goals are to help a person get sober, be respectful and help the person maintain their dignity, and to get the person ready for any drug or alcohol treatment that may follow.
+Detox is designed to help a person get sober and prepare for any drug or alcohol treatment that may follow.

 If you choose outpatient alcohol detox, you may go to your outpatient clinic or hospital several times in one week to have your vitals checked, get blood tests, participate in counseling or group support, or have your medication monitored.
-Doctors and nurses monitor keep track of withdrawal symptoms, discomfort level, and signs of continued sobriety.
-Several short visits a week can make it possible for a person to keep up their work schedule and stay close to their family as they go through detox.
+Doctors and nurses monitor to keep track of withdrawal symptoms, discomfort levels, and signs of continued recovery.
+Several short visits a week can make it possible for you to keep up your work schedule and stay close to your family as you go through detox.

-For an outpatient alcohol detox process to work, the person in recovery must be truly committed to their sobriety and willing to reach out for help when they get close to their limits.
+For an outpatient alcohol detox process to work, you must be truly committed to your sobriety and willing to reach out for help when you get close to a relapse risk.

 Risks of Outpatient Alcoholism Detox

 The greatest risk of outpatient alcohol detox is lack of follow-through by the individual.
 Since no one at an outpatient clinic is being monitored 24 hours a day, someone could easily cancel or just not show up for a detox appointment.
-This may mean that the person is sober but not wanting to follow through with the appointments, or it may mean that a person has taken up drinking again.
-There is no way to know until they get in touch with the clinic again or come back.
+This may mean that the person is sober but not ready to follow through with appointments, or it may mean that a person has taken up drinking again.

 Any outpatient drug or alcohol program has the same risk.
 People in recovery are on the honor system for staying sober during their period of treatment.
 Unfortunately, anyone who slips in a drink now and then is only doing themselves a disservice.
-They may even get away with it by avoiding detox appointments or skipping the occasional outpatient rehab session.
-While this may mean that they need a higher level of care, no one can force them to do so.
+They may even get away with it by avoiding detox appointments or skipping outpatient counseling sessions.
+While this may mean that the recovering person needs a higher level of care, no one can force them to do so.

 More About Outpatient Detox Options

-Though it is not offered by Michael’s House, outpatient alcohol detox programs may be in a variety of locations in your community.
+Though it is not offered by Michael’s House, outpatient alcohol detox programs may be offered in a variety of locations in your community.
 Some detox centers are stand-alone facilities.
 Others may be located in a large drug and alcohol treatment center.
 You may even find some outpatient programs housed within a medical center or hospital.

 If you or a loved one is struggling with alcohol abuse or addiction, Michael’s House can help.
 We offer alcohol detox as part of our comprehensive addiction treatment programs, just not at the outpatient level.
 If you’d like to speak with someone about what all we have to offer, give us a call at 760-548-4032.